 The Privacy Policy Subcommittee is developing its recommendations in a series of volumes for one primary reason - Illinois justice agencies are moving forward with their integrated justice systems now.
-It is the subcommittee's goal to provide these agencies with some privacy policy guidance while they are developing their systems, rather than after those systems have been competed.
+It is the subcommittee's goal to provide these agencies with some privacy policy guidance while they are developing their systems, rather than after those systems have been completed.

 This report begins with a brief overview of the privacy interests implicated by the enhanced collection, analysis, and sharing of information made possible by integrated justice information systems.
 The report then introduces the types of personally identifying information collected about actors in the criminal justice system.
-For each class of actor, the report describes the types of information sharing that are mandated and permitted by existing federal and state requirements; it also sets forth the subcommittee's recommendations regarding how that information should be treated.
+For each class of actor, the report describes the types of information sharing that are mandated, prohibited, and permitted by existing federal and state requirements.
+The report also identifies issues that agencies should address before developing or participating in an integrated justice information system; the pros and cons of each issue are addressed followed by the subcommittee's recommendations regarding how that information should be treated.
 The subcommittee chose to start with traditional justice information because it is essential for the day-to-day operation of the Illinois justice system.

 The Privacy Policy Guidance report does have some limitations.
 First, the body of the report is intended to elucidate permissible justice information practices; it does not directly address the means through which individuals access that information.
 The report focuses on access to information, and not on whether an individual justice practitioner is authorized to review the information in paper form or electronically.
 Second, while the IIJIS initiative is intended to facilitate the sharing of information across the justice system, this report focuses on executive branch agencies.
-The subcommittee acknowledges that not all of the necessary safeguards are within the power of the executive branch.
-Nevertheless, out of respect for the co-equal nature of the judiciary, the subcommittee did not make recommendations concerning how courts should manage their information.
+The subcommittee acknowledges that not all of the necessary safeguards are within the power of the executive branch and recognizes that courts routinely protect individuals' privacy interests on a case-by-case basis.
+Nevertheless, out of respect for the co-equal nature of the judiciary, the subcommittee did not make recommendations concerning how courts and court clerks should manage their information.
 Thus, this report does not contain recommendations regarding the information exchanges that take place under the supervision of a trial court.

 Additionally, users of this document should consult their agency counsel for specific interpretations of federal and Illinois law.
-As a set of recommendations, the Privacy Policy Guidance report is not intended to create, expand, or diminish individuals' rights with regard to the justice system's treatment of their information.
+As a set of recommendations, the Privacy Policy Guidance series is not intended to create, expand, or diminish individuals' rights with regard to the justice system's treatment of their information.
 Federal and state laws are constantly changing and when a recommendation is in conflict with an existing or future law, the law ultimately controls the appropriate collection, analysis, and sharing of information throughout the justice system.
-Nevertheless, it is the subcommittee's hope that the recommendations contained in this document will be regarded as best practices by every justice agency in the State.
+Nevertheless, it is the subcommittee's hope that the recommendations contained in this document and those that follow in the series will be regarded as best practices by every justice agency in the State.